Rebuilding Trust in Your Body After Injury

 Try replacing judgment with gratitude.
 This body is still yours.
 It’s trying.
 Speak to it with the same patience you’d give a training partner who’s returning from injury.

-One of the most common post-injury habits is hyper-vigilance: scanning constantly for pain, tightness, or “off” sensations.
+One of the most common post-injury habits is hyper-vigilance: scanning constantly for pain, tightness or “off” sensations.
+This is understandable, but exhausting.

 “Walked pain-free for 30 minutes today.”